qafy/unikraft_pqc/README.md

 qemu-system-aarch64 -s -S -cpu max -machine virt -m 128M -nodefaults -no-acpi -display none -serial stdio -kernel build/ssl_uk_qemu-arm64 -append verbose

 gdb --eval-command="target remote :1234" build/ssl_uk_qemu-arm64.dbg

+# reproducing the libraries

+libraries so far are used in the static library form .a and built manually create repoducible way to build libraries inside the uk_build_aarch64 docker file patched musl version is setup to compile the libraries libraries are compiled inside the docker container everything is installed in the folder /opt/oqssa

+# unified setup

+call ./setup.sh in the folders Container/Native
+will generate openssl link that starts openssl binary in container

+# tests

+use liboqs tests and oqsprovider tests

+never finishes in a loop
+gdb still steps through
+stdout is not working anymore
+on next print call everything gets stuck

+Single stepping until exit from function OQS_KEM_bike_l1_decode, which has no line number information. memcpy (dest=0x403ab840, src=0x403aa600, n=1541) at /workspace/Unikraft/ssl_uk/build/libmusl/origin/musl-1.2.3//src/string/memcpy.c:23
+23              for (; (uintptr_t)s % 4 && n; n--) *d++ = *s++;
+(gdb) finish
+Run till exit from #0  memcpy (dest=0x403ab840, src=0x403aa600, n=1541)
+    at /workspace/Unikraft/ssl_uk/build/libmusl/origin/musl-1.2.3//src/string/memcpy.c:23
+0x0000000040224764 in OQS_KEM_bike_l1_decode ()
+Value returned is $22 = (void *) 0x403ab840
+(gdb) call printf("Hi\n")

+320 440
+br OQS_KEM_bike_l1_decode
+br OQS_KEM_bike_l1_gf2x_mod_mul
+br OQS_KEM_bike_l1_gf2x_mod_mul_with_ctx

+gf2x_mod_mul_with_ctx
+between 1000 1500#

+uses karatsuba algorithms with recursion solution increase stack size to make it run (8 Pages so far)

+not all tests pass bc not all algorithms are enabled TODO do we need to support all of them?

+done in ssl_uk_test also prints the version available ciphers and TODO does a self connection to check if everything works

+# benchmarks

+internal benchmarks done in oqs_uk_speed also taken from liboqs, test the speed of KEM and Signature algorithms

+TODO match the configs of openssl + liboqs from container, native, Unikernel

+# openssl binary

+enabled 9pfs to access config
+statically add oqsprovider
+added s_server, s_client, s_time parts of openssl
+64M is not enough memory, increased to 128M

+Certificate verification shows that certificate is only valid later system time wrong?

+TODO container does not load oqsprovider as additional provider, otherwise config file has to be specified for each cmd manually